Ajaykarthick24/study-of-basic-gates/README.md

 **Result:**

-Thus To study and verify the truth table of logic gates in Quartus II using Verilog programming is successfully completed.
+Thus all the gates and Truth table  are studied and verified using Quartus II.